BEagle1984/silverback/docs/old/concepts/broker/callbacks.md

 The only generic callback, invoked for any of the actual broker implementation is:
 * <xref:Silverback.Messaging.Broker.Callbacks.IEndpointsConfiguredCallback>

-Some broker specific callbacks may be added by the specific broker implementation (see <xref:kafka-events> and <xref:mqtt-events>).
+Some broker specific callbacks may be added by the specific broker implementation (see <xref:broker-callbacks> and <xref:mqtt-events>).

 ### Example